 4. 25 Years of Green Park Brasserie

-2017 marks 25 years of business for the Green Park Brasserie which occupies the station’s booking hall.
+2017 marked 25 years of business for the Green Park Brasserie which occupies the station’s booking hall.
 Prior to the station’s conversion in the 1980’s the booking hall spanned inside to two stories before the ceiling was built in the Brasserie to create Bath Function Rooms which now occupy the floor above.
 Green Park Brasserie has become one of Bath’s longest standing independent restaurants with live jazz four nights a week.

 5. Damage During the Second World War